 Older people, young children, pregnant women and people with chronic health conditions such as asthma, emphysema, and kidney disease are at high risk for complications.

 We offer flu shots at our immunization clinics.
 Call for FLU availability.
-Walk-in flu shots are available 9 -11:30 a.m. at the Cuyahoga County Board of Health Main Clinic located at 5550 Venture Drive in Parma.
+Walk-in flu shots are available in October & November on Wednesday’s from 8:30-11:30 a.m. at the Cuyahoga County Board of Health Main Clinic located at 5550 Venture Drive in Parma.
 More times and locations are available by appointment.

-We provide free flu shots for children and adults without insurance or without the ability to pay.
+We provide flu shots for children and adults without insurance or without the ability to pay.

 The Cuyahoga County Public Health Collaborative analyzes influenza-related data for our county.
 The reports are produced weekly.